angular/angular/aio/content/guide/router-tutorial-toh.md

 A typical application has multiple feature areas, each dedicated to a particular business purpose with its own folder.

-This section shows you how refactor the app into different feature modules, import them into the main module and navigate among them.
+This section shows you how refactor the application into different feature modules, import them into the main module and navigate among them.

 {@a heroes-functionality}